 - Software and Equipment – most of your team will need some sort of software or equipment to do their job.
 Whether that’s PPE, specific computer programs, laptops and computers, machinery or anything else.
 Make sure to provide quality.
 This will help your team to complete work to the best standard.

 - Training – sure, your team may be at the top of their game when you hire them.
 But you need to make sure that they receive ongoing training in the workplace to keep them up to date with the latest developments in their field of specialism.
-They will also need more generic training, such as fire safety training, health and safety training and more.
+They will also need more generic training, such as fire safety training, health and safety training, and more.
+The correct training will ensure that they are aware of the appropriate warning safety signage to use, should the need arise, and the correct action to take in any emergency situation; thus protecting both visitors and staff in the workplace.

 - Bonuses – staff need incentives to strive for the best.
 Otherwise, why would anyone go above and beyond the basics of what is expected of them and in their contracts?
 Offering bonuses can be a good way to encourage staff productivity on an ongoing basis.
 This could be anything from a financial reward to a voucher, extra annual leave and more.